 Carbon constraint.
-The Fund aims to manage a carbon footprint (WACI) for its investments in corporate issuers that is generally at least 30% lower than Bloomberg Barclays Global Aggregate Corporate Total Return Hedged to USD index.
+The Fund aims to manage a carbon footprint (WACI) for its investments in corporate issuers that is generally at least 30% lower than Bloomberg Global Aggregate Corporate Total Return Index hedged to USD.
 Should the WACI of the Fund not achieve the 30% threshold, the Investment Adviser will consider what action is in the best interest of the Fund, its Shareholders and in line with the relevant Fund investment objective to bring the Fund back above the threshold in a reasonable period of time.
 The selected index is representative of the investment universe of the Fund.
-While this Fund is actively managed and without any reference or constraints to a reference index concerning the composition of the portfolio of the Fund (within the limits of the relevant specific investment objective and policy), the Fund is using this index to monitor the investment's carbon emission.
+While this Fund is actively managed and without any reference or constraints to a reference index concerning the composition of the Pund is using this index to monitor the investment's carbon emission.
 The Investment Adviser relies on third party data to carry out ongoing monitoring of WACI at the Fund level, and may reduce or eliminate exposures to certain companies as necessary.